Skip to main content Accessible Version

 Facial Growth and Development Assessment

-Our dentists monitor facial development, watching for patterns that can affect how teeth erupt and how the bite comes together.
+Our dentists monitor facial development, looking for patterns that can affect tooth eruption and bite alignment.
 A narrow jaw, uneven growth, or an imbalanced bite are much easier to address while the bones are still forming.

 Pacifier Use and Thumb Sucking Therapy